Introverts are brilliant and creative, yet they may not feel capable of taking big steps, like starting a business or writing a book.

 However, here’s the thing about me and fat hogs that makes me think he never did: As an introvert, I did not often bite them (and not just because I’m a vegetarian).

-Why Introverts Struggle to Take Big Leaps
+Why Some Introverts Might Struggle to Take Big Leaps

 Why is this?